make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - but we also want to orient them randomly
 - hypersphere point picking, quaternion rotation

+Note to self: For the floating-point "seed" needed to generate the stars using the `mash` function, just call `Pseudorandom.nextScalar()` which is included in the demo context.

 # About this project

 - This presentation and its code samples are in GitHub